Case study: Gnatta on turning a no into a yes

 Turning a no into a yes

-Filling in their Risk Ledger supplier risk assessment for the first time highlighted a few gaps in Gnatta’s security controls that they needed to address to continue working with ASOS.
+Filling in their Risk Ledger supplier risk assessment for the first time highlighted a few gaps in Gnatta’s security controls that they needed to address to continue working with their client.

 “Our profile doesn’t just show what we do.
 It also shows what we don’t do, which is actually just as important,” Jack told us.
 “It’s a balanced view that says we understand the entire sphere of what we should be doing, if it was a perfect world, and where we’ve got weaknesses.”

-By being honest, Gnatta was able to build trust with ASOS and ultimately strengthen their relationship.
-In turn, ASOS was willing to help Gnatta improve security controls in the areas that weren’t yet up to their standards.
+By being honest, Gnatta was able to build trust with their client and ultimately strengthen their relationship.
+In turn, their client was willing to help Gnatta improve security controls in the areas that weren’t yet up to their standards.
 Jack told us that treating this aspect of the buying cycle as an open dialogue gives their prospects and clients a level of comfort.
 Gnatta’s transparency shows that they’re serious about developing their information security where needed.